eliot bates: Anatolian music, oud, audio engineering, digital music cultures

 publications: theses

-2010-12 American Council of Learned Societies New Faculty Fellows Program (Cornell University)
+2010-12 American Council of Learned Societies New Faculty Fellows Program (Cornell University Society for the Humanities)

 2006-7 American Research Institute in Turkey (ARIT) Department of State Fellow